Academic Support

 All Red Deer Polytechnic students, regardless of program or course, can get free writing help through Writing Skills Tutoring at RDP.
 Find out more in the video below!

-Jen (she/her) is an Academic Writing Tutor and the main point of contact for Writing Skills Tutoring.
+Jen (she/her) is the Lead Academic Writing Tutor and the main point of contact for Writing Skills Tutoring.
 Jen tutors students in all aspects of academic writing including brainstorming, essay planning and organization, grammar, punctuation, revision, and citation.
-She hosts writing groups, does classroom visits and presentations, and can be reached at jennifer.stange@rdpolytech.ca.
+She hosts writing groups, plans and hosts all Writing Skills events, and does classroom visits and presentations.
+She can be reached at jennifer.stange@rdpolytech.ca.

-Mackenzie is an Academic Writing Tutor.
-He graduated with a Bachelor’s Degree in Secondary Education from the University of Alberta, and enjoys teaching students about writing structure and how to develop compelling arguments in essays.
+Mack is an Academic Writing Tutor.
+He has a Bachelor’s Degree in Secondary Education from the University of Alberta, and enjoys teaching students about writing structure and how to develop compelling arguments in essays.
 He also knows how writing anxiety can affect someone in their work and studies, and hopes to help ease tensions students may have with creating their assignments.
 He can be reached at mackenzie.keith@rdpolytech.ca.

 Mack’s favourite form of punctuation is the ellipsis, mostly for how it alludes to something more on the other side, but who knows what that could be…

-Mandy (she/her) is a Student Writing Tutor.
-She works with students in all aspects of academic writing and appreciates the opportunity to help others cultivate their writing skills.
-She can be reached at writingskills@rdpolytech.ca.
+Nikki is a Student Writing Tutor.
+She works with students in all aspects of academic writing and can be reached at writingskills@rdpolytech.ca

-Haley is enrolled in the Bachelor of Education Middle Years program at Red Deer Polytechnic.
-She hopes to teach English Language Arts at the middle or high school level in the Red Deer area.
-Her professional interests include building strong thesis statements and comprehension skills.
-She has been a student at RDP since 2020 and a Student Writing Tutor since 2021.
-Some people favour punctuation marks such as colons and commas; Haley, for its sophistication, loves the semicolon.
+Nikki is in her second year of the Bachelor of Education program at Red Deer Polytechnic.
+She hopes to teach English Language Arts or Social Studies at the high school level in northern Alberta or the Northwest Territories.
+Her writing interests include organizing ideas, essay planning, and research.
+She has been an RDP student since 2022 and a Student Writing Tutor since Fall of 2024.
+Her favourite punctuation is the colon: it has so many great uses!

 Our Vision